Power of purple foods

 How to cook beetroot provides a little more information if you're at a loss; it took me a long while to learn about the virtue of using pressure to speed things up in the kitchen.

-They keep in the fridge for about five days; if you cook up a larger amount than your family can happily eat in that time, then it's better to pickle them.
+Beets keep in the fridge for about five days; if you cook up a larger amount than your family can happily eat in that time, then it's better to pickle some of them.
 It is dead simple.

 Cauliflower is not the most exciting vegetable, lacking colour and flavour but I'm looking out for those new purple varieties.
 I bet they taste better too.